 In the last post I provided an overview of databases and data management systems.
-In the next several posts I’ll be taking a brief hiatus from topics in data management and discuss version control.
+This post is the first in a 5 part series on version control.
 The objective of this post is to provide an overview of version control for managing code.
 This is in preparation for using version control in future posts for sharing computer code with the readers of this blog to facilitate learning.
 As there are plenty of online resources that cover version control in detail (e.g., Pro Git), my goal here is not to provide a comprehensive lesson in version control.
 Instead the goal is to provide a basic understanding, and get readers up and running quickly so we can use version control in future posts to share and manage code.

 What is Version Control?